England suffer T20 international series defeat to India as tourists win by six wickets at Emirates Old Trafford

 England are set to welcome back captain Nat-Sciver Brunt for the ODIs after the 32-year-old was ruled out of the final three T20s due a groin injury, with Tammy Beaumont deputising as skipper.

-Beaumont (20) was one of a number of England batters to get out after reaching double figures - Dunkley, Alice Capsey (18), and were Paige Scholfield (16) the others - with the temporary skipper tamely holing out off Yadav at long-on after skipping down the pitch.
+Beaumont (20) was one of a number of England batters to get out tamely after reaching double figures - Dunkley, Alice Capsey (18), and Paige Scholfield (16) the others - with the temporary captain holing out off Yadav at long-on after skipping down the pitch.

-Verma hauled Charlie Dean to deep backward square while Mandhana sliced Ecclestone to short third, leading to the run-rate dropping significantly, before back-to-back fours from Harmanpreet off Dean ended any doubt about the result.
+Verma hauled Charlie Dean to deep backward square while Mandhana sliced Ecclestone to short third, leading to the run-rate dropping significantly and pressure building, before back-to-back fours from Harmanpreet off Dean ended any doubt about the result.

 Beaumont: England a team in transition